welch-lab/cytosignal/README.md

 # CytoSignal & VelcoCytoSignal

-CytoSignal & VeloCytoSignal is a tool for detecting static and dynamic cell-cell signaling interactions at single-cell resolution from spatial transcriptomic data.
+CytoSignal & VeloCytoSignal is a tool for detecting static and dynamic cell-cell signalings at single-cell resolution from spatial transcriptomic data.

 ## Installation